Tachophobia – The Fear of Speed

 Do you find it nearly impossible to be inside a fast-moving vehicle?

-Are you paralyzed by the thought of going on a roller coaster or any other fast moving thrill rides at a theme park?
-If the thought of a bicycle going downhill picking up speed terrifies you?
+Are you paralyzed by the thought of going on a roller coaster or any other fast moving thrill ride at a theme park?
+Does the thought of a bicycle going downhill and picking up speed terrify you?

-Does the mere thought of racing cars zipping around a track lead to symptoms of a panic attack?
+Does the mere thought of race cars zipping around a track lead to a panic attack?

-If your answer to these questions is yes, or even maybe, you are may be suffering from tachophobia.
+If your answer to these questions is yes, or even maybe, you are may be suffering from tachophobia, the excessive fear of speed.

-It can be difficult to deal with the very real terror of getting inside a car, train, or plane.
-Maybe the simple rumbling of vehicles passing by your house can make you feel anxious and terrified.
+It can be difficult to deal with the terror of getting inside a car, train, or plane.
+Maybe the simple rumbling of vehicles passing by your house can make you feel anxious.

-For those with a serious case of tachophobia even a brisk walk can make your heart pound more than any basic exercise should, these are extreme examples, but may be real for some with tachophobia.
+For those with a serious case of tachophobia even a brisk walk can make your heart pound more than any basic exercise should.
+This is an extreme example, but may be real for someone with tachophobia.

-The irrational fear of moving fast or even seeing objects move quickly can severely limit what you feel like you can do each day.
-It’s time to put in the self-reflection and the work needed to slowly overcome your fear.
+The irrational fear of moving fast or even seeing objects moving quickly can severely limit your lifestyle.
+It’s time to put in the self-reflection and the work needed to gradually overcome your fear.

 What Is Tachophobia?

-Tachophobia originates from the Greek words “tachos,” meaning “speed,” and “Phobos,” meaning “deep dread.”
+Tachophobia originates from the Greek words tachos, meaning “speed,” and phobos, meaning “deep dread.”
 It is an irrational and extreme fear of speed.
-As it is a specific fear, it is included under the umbrella of anxiety disorders in the DSM-V.
+Tachophobia is a specific fear and is included under the umbrella of anxiety disorders in the DSM-V.

 While extreme speed is scary for many people, tachophobics fear even walking or running fast.
-It can result in anxiety developing into a full-blown panic attack that may require hospitalization.
+It can result in symptoms of anxiety such as a panic attack.

-Tachophobia makes day-to-day life quite difficult.
-You need to work within walking distance from your home because you cannot stomach the thought of getting inside a moving vehicle.
-If there are no nearby restaurants or grocery stores, family or friends may have to buy all of your necessities for you.
+Tachophobia makes day-to-day life difficult.
+You may have to live within walking distance of your home to avoid getting inside a moving vehicle.
+If there are no nearby restaurants or grocery stores, all of your necessities may need to be delivered.

-You may have incredibly limited choices when it comes to your livelihood and your place of residence.
-Creating and maintaining relationships may be difficult if you can’t go anywhere that isn’t within walking distance.
+Creating and maintaining relationships may also be difficult if you can’t go anywhere that isn’t within walking distance.

 What Causes the Fear of Speed?

-Tachophobia can result from a lack of sense of control—fast-moving objects might seem chaotic or erratic.
+Tachophobia may result from a lack of sense of control where fast-moving objects seem chaotic or erratic.
 But this isn’t the only reason why people develop this phobia.

 As yet, there are no confirmed causes of tachophobia.
-Here are some factors that can contribute to it:
+But here are some factors that may contribute to it:

 Genetics

-Some psychology experts say that this phobia can be attributed to a person’s genetic makeup and childhood environment.
-Both factors play crucial roles in the development of the disorder.
+Some psychology experts say this phobia may be attributed to a person’s genetic makeup and childhood environment.
+Both factors play important roles in the development of the disorder.

 People with a history of mental illness in their family may have a greater chance of developing tachophobia because of the genetic predisposition for anxiety and obsessive disorders.